govau/handbook/things/tech_we_use.md

 # What we're using

-We're very pragmatic when it comes to choosing the technology we use.
+We're very pragmatic when it comes to choosing technology.
 We don't have and hard rules about which technologies we use - we trust you to make your own decisions.

-We  don't want an explosion of different types of technologies that all do the same thing.
+We  don't want an explosion of different types of technologies that all do the same thing though.
 Check around with others in the #tech channel to see what they're using and see if you can standardise.

 Here's a look at some of what we're currently using: